 Dr. Simonian serves on the boards of the Biotechnology Innovation Organization and the Damon Runyan Foundation.
 Prior to joining the pharmaceutical industry, Dr. Simonian was on the faculty of Massachusetts General Hospital and Harvard Medical School as an assistant professor of neurology.
 She received a B.A. in Biology from Princeton University and an M.D. from the University of Pennsylvania Medical School.

 Daniel G. Welch has served as a Director since June 2007.
-Since January 2015, Mr. Welch has been Executive Partner of Sofinnova Ventures.
+From January 2015 to February 2018, Mr. Welch was an Executive Partner of Sofinnova Ventures.
 Prior to joining Sofinnova, he was Chief Executive Officer and President of InterMune since 2003, and in May 2007 he assumed the additional role of Chairman of the Board of InterMune until its acquisition by Roche in October 2014.
 Previously, he was Chairman and Chief Executive Officer of Triangle Pharmaceuticals, which was acquired by Gilead in 2003.
 Prior to that, he was President of Biopharmaceuticals at Elan Corporation.
 During his tenure at Elan he was responsible for its U.S. commercial operations, international subsidiaries, R&D and diagnostics businesses.
 From 1987 to 2000, Mr. Welch served in various senior management roles at Sanofi-Synthelabo, now Sanofi-Aventis, including Vice President of Worldwide Marketing and Chief Operating Officer of the U.S. business.